Analysis | The rise and humiliating fall of Jeff Sessions, a cautionary tale for other Republicans

 But there are other cautionary tales from the Senate.
 Jeff Flake in Arizona and Bob Corker in Tennessee both prominently criticized Trump while in office, and it played a role in both of them deciding not to run for reelection.
 One conservative congressman from South Carolina lost his primary after criticizing Trump and said the president’s tweets played a role.

-Republicans are trying to hang onto their Senate majority, and the last thing they need is a Sessions-like battle with the president who deems some of them not loyal enough.
-That’s a lesson many of them have already learned, but Sessions’ humiliating defeat drives it home.
+Republicans are trying to hang on to their Senate majority, and the last thing they need is a Sessions-like battle with the president who deems some of them not loyal enough.
+That’s a lesson many of them have already learned, but Sessions’s humiliating defeat drives it home.